ilneill/Loft-Monitor/README.md

 - Band 1: Blue + White = -25 --> -15 deg C
 - Band 0: Blue + White(F) = less than -25 deg C

-In time, I will analyse the capured data (using LibreCalc), looking at the cycles, and comparing and contrasting the readings from the many sensors.
+In time, I will analyse the capured data (using LibreCalc), looking at the cycles and trends, and comparing and contrasting the readings from the many sensors.
 I expect that I will settle on just 1 or 2 sensors and then harden the build.
 Eventually I will use some of the spare digital outputs to control fans and things like that.

-An example "blob" of example captured data can be studied [here](LoftMon20210111-1.csv).
+An example "blob" of captured data can be studied [here](LoftMon20210111-1.csv).

-I should also be able to automate some alerting.
-A simple python script running on the server could easily read the log, and send me an email if it spots whatever I want it to spot.
+I should also be able to automate some basic alerting.
+For example, a simple python script running on the server could easily read the log, and send me an email if it spots whatever I want it to spot.

 ![](My-Loft-Environment-Monitor.png)